DecentricCorp/Lightrail-API-Docs/use-cases/redemption-rules.md

 ### Balance-Check

-Since availability of attached promotions depend on their Redemption Rules, the total available balance of a Lightrail Card varies depending on the context of the Transaction.
+Since availability of attached promotions depend on their Redemption Rules, the total available value of a Lightrail Card varies depending on the context of the Transaction.
 For example, if a customer have a Card with $10 principal value and a  $5 attached promotion subject to some Redemption Rules, the total available value of the Card can be $10 or $15 depending on the metadata of the Transaction.
 Therefore, when checking the available Balance of a Card, you need to provide the full context by providing a complete `metadata` object.
 Lightrail `dryRun` endpoints are designed to make this possible as you will see in the Walk-Through Example below.

 ### Creating Transactions

-All of the Transaction creation endpoints in Lightrail accept a `metadata` attribute to provide the metadata for the requested Transaction.
+All of the Transaction creation endpoints in Lightrail accept a `metadata` attribute to provide the metadata about the context of the requested Transaction.
 In the case of split-tender where you need to post a pending Transaction first and capture it later, the metadata must be included on _both_ the initial pending Transaction and the capture Transaction request.

-Note that Lightrail evaluates the metadata again at the time of capture and if the Redemption Rules are not met (because of missing or incomplete metadata) the call to capture will fail.
-Check out our implementation guide for [Redeeming Lightrail Value at Checkout](https://github.com/Giftbit/Lightrail-API-Docs/blob/master/use-cases/giftcode-checkout.md) for further details about handling split-tender.
+Note that Lightrail evaluates the metadata again at the time of _capture_ and if the Redemption Rules are not met (because of missing or incomplete metadata) the call to capture will fail.
+So, you need to repeat the Transaction metadata when you make the call to _capture_ a pending Transaction.

+See our implementation guide for [Redeeming Lightrail Value at Checkout](https://github.com/Giftbit/Lightrail-API-Docs/blob/master/use-cases/giftcode-checkout.md) for further details about handling split-tender.

 ### Walk-Through Example

-As an example, suppose you want to boost your sales by giving an additional $5 promotional value to customers who make a purchase of at least $100.
+Suppose you want to boost your sales by giving an additional $5 promotional value to customers who make a purchase of at least $100.
 Here are the steps necessary to activate this promotion:

 - Make sure you have the total purchase value in your Transaction metadata.
 If you follow our [Suggested Metadata Structure](#suggested-metadata-structure) you already have this as `metadata.cart.total`.
 - Create a Promotion Program using the Lightrail Web App with the following Redemption Rule: `metadata.cart.total >= 10000`.